Acea (company): History

-In 1989, Acea changed its name from “Azienda Comunale Elettricità” (Municipal Electricity and Water Agency) to “Azienda Comunale dell’Energia e dell’Ambiente” (Municipal Agency of Energy and the Environment).
+In 1989, Acea changed its name from "Azienda Comunale Elettricità" (Municipal Electricity and Water Agency) to "Azienda Comunale dell'Energia e dell'Ambiente" (Municipal Agency of Energy and the Environment).

 In the nineteen eighties and nineties, the Tor di Valle cogeneration plant began operation (in 1984, converted later to combined cycle from 1996) and the EUR water centre was inaugurated (1993).

-In 1992, Acea became a Special Agency and, from the first of January, 1998, a Joint Stock Company (Acea S.p.A.) which, with Chief Executive Officer Paolo Cuccia at the helm, made its entrance on the Milan Stock Exchange on the 16th of July the following year.
+In 1992, Acea became a Special Agency and, from 1 January 1998, a Joint Stock Company (Acea S.p.A.) which, with chief executive officer Paolo Cuccia at the helm, made its entrance on the Milan Stock Exchange on the 16th of July the following year.

 In 2000, Acea entered the foreign market by constructing and conceding of a water plant in Lima (Peru).

 In 2001, Acea acquired the Enel branch responsible for electricity distribution in the metropolitan area of Rome.

 In the early 2000s, Acea took over the management of the integrated water service of ATO 3 Sarnese-Vesuviano in Campania, ATO 5 Lazio Meridionale-Frosinone and, for the Tuscan region, ATO 2 (Pisa), ATO 3 (Florence) and ATO 6 Grosseto-Siena through a group of subsidiary companies.

 On 12 January 2018, Acea and Open Fiber stipulated an agreement for the development of an ultra-wide band communication network in Rome.
 In the same year, Acea entered the gas distribution sector.

 On 10 July 2019, Acea, the Rome Municipality and the Lazio Region signed the renewal of the concession until 2031 for the management of the Peschiera aqueduct, an agreement made in light of the plan to double its size.

 Activities

-Through the Group’s companies, Acea deals with: the integrated water service, production and distribution of electricity (including public and artistic lighting), the sale of energy and gas and waste treatment.
-These activities are divided into 7 areas:
+Acea deals with: the integrated water service, production and distribution of electricity (including public and artistic lighting), the sale of energy and gas and waste treatment.
+These activities are divided into:

 Water Italy

-Acea is the leading operator in the water sector in Italy (2022), serving 10 million inhabitants.
+Acea is the leading operator in the water sector in Italy, serving 10 million inhabitants.
 In addition to managing the integrated water service of Rome and Frosinone, it operates in other areas of Lazio, Tuscany, Umbria, Campania and Molise.